NLeSC/python-template/README.dev.md

 1. pushing the freshly generated content to GitHub
 1. discovering what GitHub Actions there are, what they do, and how to inspect their results

+Follow the instructions from `my-python-project/project_setup.md` and make sure that everything works.

 In addition to the information in `my-python-project/project_setup.md`, the developer documentation `my-python-project/README.dev.md` contains information on a few more things to check, for example: